-- (11) Technical standards should ensure consistent harmonisation of the regime for notification of major holdings and adequate transparency levels.
-It would be efficient and appropriate to entrust ESMA with the elaboration, for submission to the Commission, of draft regulatory technical standards which do not involve policy choices.
-The Commission should adopt the draft regulatory technical standards developed by ESMA to specify the conditions for the application of existing exemptions from the notification requirements for major holdings of voting rights.
-Using its expertise, ESMA should in particular determine the cases of exemptions while taking account of their possible misuse to circumvent notification requirements. - (12) In order to take account of technical developments, the power to adopt acts in accordance with Article 290 of the Treaty on the Functioning of the European Union (TFEU) should be delegated to the Commission to specify the contents of notification of major holdings of financial instruments.
-As set out in the Declaration (No 39) on Article 290 TFEU, annexed to the Final Act of the Intergovernmental Conference which adopted the Treaty of Lisbon, it is of particular importance that the Commission carries out appropriate consultations during its preparatory work, including at expert level.
-The Commission, when preparing and drafting up of delegated acts, should ensure a simultaneous, timely and appropriate transmission of relevant documents to the European Parliament and to the Council.
+- (13) Technical standards should ensure consistent harmonisation of the regime for notification of major holdings and adequate transparency levels.
+It would be efficient and appropriate to entrust the European Supervisory Authority (European Securities and Markets Authority) (ESMA), established by Regulation (EU) No 1095/2010 of the European Parliament and of the Council of 24 November 20101, with the elaboration, for submission to the Commission, of draft regulatory technical standards which do not involve policy choices.
+The Commission should adopt the regulatory technical standards developed by ESMA to specify the conditions for the application of existing exemptions from the notification requirements for major holdings of voting rights.
+Using its expertise, ESMA should in particular determine the cases of exemptions while taking account of their possible misuse to circumvent notification requirements. - (14) In order to take account of technical developments, the power to adopt acts in accordance with Article 290 of the Treaty on the Functioning of the European Union (TFEU) should be delegated to the Commission to specify the contents of notification of major holdings of financial instruments.
+It is of particular importance that the Commission carry out appropriate consultations during its preparatory work, including at expert level.
+The Commission, when preparing and drawing up delegated acts, should ensure a simultaneous, timely and appropriate transmission of relevant documents to the European Parliament and to the Council.

-(13) To facilitate cross-border investment, investors should be able to easily access regulated information for all listed companies in the Union.
-However, the current network of officially appointed national storage mechanisms for regulated information does not ensure an easy search for such information across the Union.
-In order to ensure cross-border access to information and to take account of technical developments in financial markets and in communication technologies, the power to adopt acts in accordance with Article 290 TFEU should be delegated to the Commission to specify minimum standards for dissemination of regulated information, access to regulated information at Union level and central storage mechanism of regulated information.
-The Commission, with assistance of ESMA, should also be empowered to take measures to improve the functioning of the network of national officially appointed storage mechanisms and develop technical criteria for access to regulated information at the Union level, in particular, concerning the operation of a central access point for the search of regulated information at the Union level.
-ESMA should develop and operate a web portal serving as European electronic access point ("the access point").
+(15)To facilitate cross-border investment, investors should be able to easily access regulated information for all listed companies in the Union.
+However, the current network of officially appointed national mechanisms for the central storage of regulated information does not ensure an easy search for such information across the Union.
+In order to ensure cross-border access to information and to take account of technical developments in financial markets and in communication technologies, the power to adopt acts in accordance with Article 290 TFEU should be delegated to the Commission to specify minimum standards for dissemination of regulated information, access to regulated information at Union level and the mechanisms for the central storage of regulated information.
+The Commission, with assistance of ESMA, should also be empowered to take measures to improve the functioning of the network of officially appointed national storage mechanisms and to develop technical criteria for access to regulated information at Union level, in particular, concerning the operation of a central access point for the search for regulated information at Union level.
+ESMA should develop and operate a web portal serving as a European electronic access point ("the access point").